I couldn’t face the fact that the previous post was nearly 3,000 words including the recipe. So here it is, as a separate post.

 A cap-full of vanilla extract

-Your shortbread will be flecked with those tiny flecks of black that absolutely scream “high-end” so loud they can hear it in Des Moines, and will taste wonderful, too.
+Your shortbread will be flecked with those tiny flecks of black that absolutely scream “high-end” so loud they can hear it all the way to Des Moines, and will taste wonderful, too.

 (TIP: Place the used vanilla bean in your bag of sugar to flavor the sugar.
 Be sure to post a pic of this on Instagram, sweetie.)